rhomobile/rhomobile-docs/docs/en/5.0.0/guide/runtime_config.md

     <tr>
       <td>NPAPI\\Preloads\\PreloadLegacyActiveX</td>
       <td>PRELOADLEGACYACTIVEX</td>
       <td>Whether or not to preload the ActiveX object in WebKit.
 You'll need to use this if you want backwards compatibility with code written in PocketBrowser that used the ActiveXObject.
-This setting is supported on Windows Mobile / CE with the Motorola Webkit only.</td>
+This setting is supported on Windows Mobile / CE with the Zebra Webkit only.</td>
       <td>0 - Do Not Preload<br>1 - Preload</td>
       <td>Windows Mobile, Windows CE, Android, iOS</td>
     </tr>